- The Role of Stormwater Design in Climate Resiliency

 - Urban Flooding doesn’t have to be the New Normal

 Severe weather in the U.S. takes a hefty economic and societal toll each year.
-In 2019 alone, at the time of this writing, there have been 10 weather events that each resulted in losses greater than $1 Billion.
+At the time of this writing in 2019, there have been 10 weather events that each resulted in losses greater than $1 Billion.
 Of these, 3 included severe floods and 5 included “severe storm events”.

 When I think of flooding, extreme images of Houston, New Orleans, and Tohoku readily come to mind.
 But urban flooding in U.S. cities happens far more commonly than the mainstream news storm event, and they cumulatively take a bigger economic toll.